-Below is biographical information for each of our current executive officers as the date of this Proxy Statement, other than Andrew Stanleick (whose biographical information is included under "Proposal 1: Election of Three Class II Directors" on page 8).
+Below is biographical information for each of our current executive officers as of the date of this Proxy Statement, other than Marla Beck (whose biographical information is included under "Proposal 1: Election of Three Class III Directors" on page 8).
 Each of these executive officers serve at the discretion of the Board of Directors and the Chief Executive Officer.